Small Business Owners Across Mass. Express Frustrations Securing PPP Loans

 “The teachers that we pay, we pay through as independent contractors, so they’re not considered to be employees,” said Bailey.

-Bailey and Anderson are not the only small business owners frustrated with the federal loan requirements.READ MORE: Massachusetts Reports 1,677 New COVID Cases, 25 Additional Deaths
+Bailey and Anderson are not the only small business owners frustrated with the federal loan requirements.READ MORE: Three Construction Accidents In Two Weeks Have Workplace Safety Advocates Alarmed

-“This program is not structured in a way that works well for very small businesses it really works best for much larger organizations,” said Karen Kelleher Executive Director of Local Initiatives Support Corporation.
+“This program is not structured in a way that works well for any very small businesses,” said Karen Kelleher Executive Director of the non-profit Local Initiatives Support Corporation.

-Karen Kelleher is the executive director of the non-profit Local Initiatives Support Corporation.

 LISC is leading a coalition of banks and organizations that are helping provide equitable access to the federal loans.